 Point Grey Fiesta Parade

-In years when it happens, the parade usually takes place on the Saturday, so in 2021 it’ll likely be on June 19th.
-It’s a small parade and lasts for around 25 minutes most years.
+In years when it happens, the parade usually takes place on the Saturday.
+It’s a small parade and lasts for around 25 minutes or so.

 Participants in the parade include community groups, a couple of marching bands, cars with local politicians, sports teams, decorated trucks from area businesses, and people handing out candy.

-The Parade usually begins at Blanca and 10th Avenue and continues past the entrance to UBC for 1km, finishing at Point Grey Trimble Park.
+The parade usually begins at Blanca and 10th Avenue and continues past the entrance to UBC for one kilometre, finishing at Point Grey Trimble Park.
 Be aware of road closures on the day of the parade.

-In years when it does happen, the end of the parade typically reaches Trimble Park after 11:00 am, so prime viewing is sometime between 10:00 and 11:00 am.
+In years when it does happen, the end of the parade typically reaches Trimble Park after 11:00 am, so prime viewing is sometime between 10:00 am and 11:00 am.

-Below is the schedule for the 2019 event.
-2021 details will likely be similar.
+Below was the schedule for the 2019 event.
+2024 details may be similar.

 Friday, June 21st, 2019